vitorio/austinux.org/content/pages/home.md

 😷 <span class="highlight">It's June 2020 and we're still in the middle of a global pandemic.
 Wear a mask.
 Practice social distancing.
 Wash your hands.
 Stay home if you can.</span>

 ✊🏿 <span class="inverse">Black lives matter.
-[Protest safely, donate, and volunteer.](http://blmg.org)  [Support local, black-owned businesses.](https://www.austinmonthly.com/black-owned-businesses-to-support-in-austin/)  All design is a political act.</span>
+[Protest safely, donate, and volunteer.](http://blmg.org)  [Support local, Black-owned businesses.](https://www.austinmonthly.com/black-owned-businesses-to-support-in-austin/)  All design is a political act.</span>

 👇 Here's a curated list of active, UX- and design-related organizations and meetups in Austin, as of April 2020: